snowe2010/fylla/README.md

 General use case will be to create a new subcommand or option that calls `Fylla.zsh_completion(self)`

-`Fylla#zsh_completion` returns a string containing the entire zsh completion script and bash completion script.
-Scripts are ready for use after `Fylla#zsh_completion` returns.
+`Fylla#zsh_completion` returns a string containing the entire zsh completion script, that you can use to do what you see fit.

 Same for bash completion.